About the summer term (cricket season)

 Most of our junior teams play in the Surrey Junior Cricket Championship (which replaces the Surrey North East & Central Junior Cricket League from 2020 onwards).

-In 2020, we also plan to enter a Girls Under 11 team (soft-ball) in the Surrey Cricket Foundation Smash-it League and a Girls Under 13 team (hard ball) into the North Kent Junior League.
+In 2020, we are also entering a Girls Under 11 team (soft-ball) in the Surrey Cricket Foundation Smash-it League and a Girls Under 13 team (hard ball) into the North Kent Junior League.

 Our senior teams play in both Kent and Surrey leagues.